-- For Linux and Windows it is necessary to provide OpenMP C headers and runtime libraries compatible with the compiler tool chain mentioned above, and for these to be accessible to the compiler via standard flags. - For OSX the conda packages llvm-openmp and intel-openmp provide suitable C headers and libraries.
+- For Linux and Windows it is necessary to provide OpenMP C headers and runtime libraries compatible with the compiler tool chain mentioned above, and for these to be accessible to the compiler via standard flags. - For OSX the conda packages 11vm-openmp and intel-openmp provide suitable C headers and libraries.
 If the compilation requirements are not met the OpenMP threading backend will not be compiled

-NUMBA DISABLE TBB (default: not set)
+NUMBA_DISABLE_TBB (default: not set)